Diagnosing the cause of breathlessness

 Use our online breath test to find out if your breathlessness is something to get checked out with your doctor.

 - What will happen when I see my doctor?

 - How long will it take to get a diagnosis?

 You may not actually feel out of breath when you see your doctor - you’ll be sitting down and may have only walked a short distance.
-So think about how you’ll describe your breathlessness.
-Maybe bring someone with you who can help.
+So, think about how you’ll describe your breathlessness.
+If you’d find it useful, you could bring someone with you who can help describe your breathlessness.